 This program is designed to help students meet their educational expenses through part-time employment.
-The Office of Scholarships and Financial Aid determine award amounts on the basis of financial need.
+The Office of Scholarships and Financial Aid determines award amounts on the basis of financial need.
 While all Federal Work-Study student employees are paid at least the current federal minimum wage, the actual rate of pay depends on their qualifications and the types of jobs they hold.

 Eligible students may be employed by any participating office or department at OSU or at an off-campus, non-profit agency.
-While working in positions directly related to their curricula, students form strong links with the community.